laurentbardin/aoc/README.md

 # Advent of Code

-Advent of Code repository for self-training with different languages.
+Advent of Code repository for self-training with different languages

-## ToDo

-* Read Python Dictionary documentation